claramagaldi/WDB-30-AUTHENTICATION-Secrets/README.md

 # 30-AUTHENTICATION-Secrets
 The Complete 2021 Web Development Bootcamp (Section 32)

+Description: Website that keeps secrets.
+It allows registered users to submit their secrets anonymously.

 Level 1 - Username and Password Only
 &emsp;New packages: ejs, body-parser, express, mongoose